 - Lifestyle changes, such as getting regular exercise and adequate sleep, avoiding alcohol and recreational drugs, and learning to manage stress

 Whether you’ve been diagnosed and are having trouble finding the ideal treatment, or you’re not sure what your mental health symptoms may mean, we’re here to support you on your journey.
-Our U.S. board-certified doctors and licensed therapists are available by phone or video seven days a week, 7 a.m. to 9 p.m. local time.
+Our U.S. board-certified doctors and licensed therapists are available by phone or video 7 days a week at a time that works best for you.
 Learn more at Teladoc.com/therapy, or schedule an appointment now and have your visit within three days.

 Updated May 21, 2021